Many Independent Abortion Clinics Are Closing, Permanently

 Once abortion clinics close, they rarely reopen.
 The startup costs and hurdles, including applying for credit, finding a space that will rent to an abortion clinic and complying with many state’s strict abortion laws, are particularly difficult for independent abortion clinics to overcome, says Madsen of the Abortion Care Network.
 Without these clinics, patients face scaffolding obstacles.
 They may have to travel farther, take more time off work, find more money to pay for a more complicated procedure—or they may simply be forced to give birth to a child they did not want.

-In Alabama, there are just three abortion clinics left, each more than 100 miles apart.
+In Alabama, there are just four abortion clinics left, each 50-100 miles apart.
 Alabama Women’s Center is the only one that offers abortions up to the state’s legal limit of 20 weeks gestational age and it frequently serves patients from Georgia, Florida, Louisiana, Mississippi and Tennessee.
 “Losing any one of these clinics could mean that there’s patients for whom the right to abortion care would mean absolutely nothing at all, because there will be no provider available for them,” Robinson says.

 A patchwork of funding sources